 Texas has a unique military history reflecting its stages of growth and the governments that have contributed to its development.
 The Texas Historical Commission (THC) recognizes the importance of this heritage by supporting efforts to preserve historically important military sites.

 The Military Sites Program (Military History) was developed to help provide the proper tools and support for these special places in Texas history.
 Since 1997, the program has conducted multiple long-term projects to increase the documentation and interpretation of the state's military history.
-These programs include: the Texas in World War II Initiative, the Texas Sesquicentennial of the American Civil War Initiative, the Texas Civil War Monuments Fund, and a national award winning oral history training workshop series.
-In the course of these projects, the Military History program has researched and produced mulitple travel brochures that highlight Texas' military sites.
+These programs include: the Texas in the Cold War Oral History Initiative, the Texas in World War I Centennial Initiative, the Texas in World War II Initiative, the World War II Internment Camp Initiative, the Texas Sesquicentennial of the American Civil War Initiative, the Texas Civil War Monuments Funding Initiative, and a national award winning oral history training workshop series.
+In the course of these projects, the Military History Program has researched and produced books and multiple travel brochures that highlight Texas military sites.

 Texas in World War II Vignettes dedicated

-The first such site in Texas, listed on the National Register of Historic Places
+Learn more about the first such site in Texas to be listed on the National Register of Historic Places with this FREE brochure.